Artificial general intelligence: Consciousness

-Benefits
+Hypothetical benefits

 AGI could improve productivity and efficiency in most jobs.
-For example, in public health, AGI could accelerate medical research, notably against cancer.
 It could take care of the elderly, and democratize access to rapid, high-quality medical diagnostics.
 It could offer fun, inexpensive and personalized education.
 The need to work to subsist could become obsolete if the wealth produced is properly redistributed.
 This also raises the question of the place of humans in a radically automated society.

 AGI could also help to make rational decisions, and to anticipate and prevent disasters.
 It could also help to reap the benefits of potentially catastrophic technologies such as nanotechnology or climate engineering, while avoiding the associated risks.
-If an AGI's primary goal is to prevent existential catastrophes such as human extinction (which could be difficult if the Vulnerable World Hypothesis turns out to be true), it could take measures to drastically reduce the risks while minimizing the impact of these measures on our quality of life.
+If an AGI's primary goal is to prevent existential catastrophes such as human extinction (which could be difficult if the Vulnerable World Hypothesis turns out to be true), it could take measures to drastically reduce the risks while minimizing the impact of these measures on humanity's quality of life.

-Advancements in medicine and healthcare

-AGI would improve healthcare by making medical diagnostics faster, less expensive, and more accurate.
-AI-driven systems can analyse patient data and detect diseases at an early stage.
-This means patients will get diagnosed quicker and be able to seek medical attention before their medical condition gets worse.
-AGI systems could also recommend personalised treatment plans based on genetics and medical history.

-Additionally, AGI could accelerate drug discovery by simulating molecular interactions, reducing the time it takes to develop new medicines for conditions like cancer and Alzheimer's disease.
-In hospitals, AGI-powered robotic assistants could assist in surgeries, monitor patients, and provide real-time medical support.
-It could also be used in elderly care, helping aging populations maintain independence through AI-powered caregivers and health-monitoring systems.

-By evaluating large datasets, AGI can assist in developing personalised treatment plans tailored to individual patient needs.
-This approach ensures that therapies are optimised based on a patient's unique medical history and genetic profile, improving outcomes and reducing adverse effects.

-Advancements in science and technology

-AGI can become a tool for scientific research and innovation.
-In fields such as physics and mathematics, AGI could help solve complex problems that require massive computational power, such as modeling quantum systems, understanding dark matter, or proving mathematical theorems.
-Problems that have remained unsolved for decades may be solved with AGI.

-AGI could also drive technological breakthroughs that could reshape society.
-It can do this by optimising engineering designs, discovering new materials, and improving automation.
-For example, AI is already playing a role in developing more efficient renewable energy sources and optimising supply chains in manufacturing.
-Future AGI systems could push these innovations further.